vladimirlojanica/ideas/README.md

 }
 ```

-A page in a web application can be modelled as its own API of user behaviour.
+A page in a web application can have a Javascript API that reflects the expected user usage pattern.

 ## 54. [Community Idea: Tech Stack Slice](id:tech-stack-slice)